Coloring Book Cut Paper DIY Decor

 - For brighter colors and more contrast, place some basic white copy paper behind the cut paper design before putting the back on the frame!

 I hope you enjoyed this easy, inexpensive DIY cut paper project!
-If you’d like more simple home decor and organization DIYs (and delicious and easy recipes!) delivered straight to your inbox, subscribe to Our Sweetly Spiced Life over on the sidebar on your right!
+If you’d like more simple home decor and organization DIYs (and delicious and easy recipes!) delivered straight to your inbox, subscribe to Our Sweetly Spiced Life!
 Have you tried cut paper before?
 Let me know what you’ve made in the comments, or share photos of your creations with us on Facebook!

 Until next time!
 Sweetly yours,